-There are two things I would love for the readers of REO to know before reading this.
+There are two things I would love for the readers of Rambling Ever On to know before reading this.
 One is public and one is more private.

 First, we have been clear that it has never been our intention to constantly opine on the social media debate of the week in the US, whether political or cultural.
 We occasionally do so, but to give a proportion, we’ve written around 150 articles in the last nine months, and about 4 of them have mentioned Donald Trump or anything explicitly political by name.
 We write about what we love and we do not want to be a click bait website.